yetanotherchris/yetanotherchris.dev/_posts/2017-02-01-net-core-continous-integration-gitlab-docker-kubernetes.md

 <!--more-->

+### How the build works

 As .NET core runs in Linux, you no longer have to worry about spinning up an over-powered Windows server.
 What's more you can do it all inside a Docker container.
 I plan to do a series of posts on my learnings with .NET core and Kubernetes, in the meantime below is the YAML build definition build I used.
 It does the following:

 1. Build and publish (publish is just creating a clean bin folder with assets) the .NET Core app in release mode
 2. Build the Docker image in the repository: `docker build -t gcr.io/my-kube-project/...`